Turkey–United States relations: Strategic partnership during War on Terror

+In 2005, PM Erdoğan sponsored the Alliance of Civilizations (AOC) initiative.
 In 2013, the US and Turkey created a $200 million fund to help stem extremism by undercutting the ideological and recruiting appeal of jihadists in places like Somalia, Yemen, and Pakistan.
-It was the first global effort to support local, community-level initiatives aimed at strengthening democratic values, empathy towards the enemies and development of countering values to prevent violent extremism.
-When asked Kerry defined the strategic goal "It's a different kind of challenge and we believe we need to intensify our efforts to address the underlying factors that lead down the path of violence, It's about building foundational security, challenging the narrative of violence to refuse to justify the slaughtering of people."
-In short, the program was based on the role of education in preventing violent extremism and deradicalizing young people.
+The program was based on the role of education in preventing violent extremism and deradicalizing young people.
+The aim was to develop countering values to prevent violent extremism.
+It was the first global effort to support local, community-level initiatives aimed at strengthening democratic values and empathy towards the enemies.
+When asked, John Kerry defined the strategic goal: "It's a different kind of challenge, and we believe we need to intensify our efforts to address the underlying factors that lead down the path of violence.
+It's about building foundational security, challenging the narrative of violence to refuse to justify the slaughtering of people."